jcurro-afit/lab1template/lab1.md

 ```
 This command mounts the project and data folder automatically.

 You will have to modify the `command` of the service in the `docker-compose.yml` to run the main python code for the project.
 For Example `command: python src/lab1.py`.
+For lab1 keep the old command as a comment but make this the final one that runs.

 When you use any data in your lab (usually provided by the instructor) do not modify the data as given by the instructor.
 Have your code expect all the data to be in `/opt/data` inside the container.
 This way the code can run on any computer without modifying the data.
 You will need to make processed data in future labs so put all processed data in a folder with your name like `/opt/data/eeng645/lab1/yourname` or the project folder (but don't commit them to GitHub!) so your code does not fail because of data from other students.
 Thus, your code should run from a fresh empty data directory and make all necessary processed data and folders besides the given data for the lab.
 ## Lab1 specifics